r7kamura/altria-authentication/README.md

 ```

 ## Usage
-1. For HTML API, a user need to sign in to access any page.
-(We are not providing a sign-up form)
+1. For JSON API, a user need to pass an access token via HTTP Authorization header or params.
-2. For JSON API, a user need to pass an access token via HTTP Authorization header or params.
+2. For HTML API, a user need to sign in to access any page.
+(Please use console to register a new user)